duyquang91/ai_engineering/deterministic_gate.md

     B -->|Pass| C[Continue]
     B -->|Fail| A
 ```
+> Why sub agent?
+The main loop agent evaluates its result cause the bias, the decision is mostly pass!

 This approach sounds good but there are some drawbacks:
 * Heavy rules, definitions, constraints, conditions, ... to make a right decision.